Alcoholism: Prevention

+Amid the medical world's reappraisal of alcohol's health effects, the proportion of Americans who believe even moderate alcohol consumption—one or two drinks per day—is bad for one's health has doubled.
+Concurrently, the number of people who report drinking alcohol has declined.

 The World Health Organization, the European Union and other regional bodies, national governments and parliaments have formed alcohol policies in order to reduce the harm of alcoholism.

 Increasing the age at which alcohol can be purchased, and banning or restricting alcohol beverage advertising are common methods to reduce alcohol use among adolescents and young adults in particular, see Alcoholism in adolescence.
 Another common method of alcoholism prevention is taxation of alcohol products – increasing price of alcohol by 10% is linked with reduction of consumption of up to 10%.

 Credible, evidence-based educational campaigns in the mass media about the consequences of alcohol misuse have been recommended.
 Guidelines for parents to prevent alcohol misuse amongst adolescents, and for helping young people with mental health problems have also been suggested.

 Because alcohol is often used for self-medication of conditions like anxiety temporarily, prevention of alcoholism may be attempted by reducing the severity or prevalence of stress and anxiety in individuals.